-So what is up with Weezer trying to sound cool all of a sudden?
-I mean come on—the band poorly marketing themselves to teens after debuting an island in Fortnite and of course recording a covers album (The Teal Album) made up of songs that are overplayed and marketable to every teenager going through a “classic rock phase” and enjoys watching Stranger Things is an humiliating attempt to stay relevant.
+So what’s up with Weezer trying to sound cool all of a sudden?
+I mean come on—the band poorly marketing themselves to teens after debuting an island in Fortnite and of course recording The Teal Album—a covers album made up of songs that are overplayed and marketable to every teenager going through a “classic rock phase” and enjoys watching Stranger Things is an humiliating attempt to stay relevant.
 However, somehow they are succeeding at it.
 Their cover of “Africa” was their first number-one single since “Pork and Beans” in 2008.
 Sure Weezer has always been about gimmicks, but they never sounded cool and they’re not supposed to.
 How can these younger listeners associate their recent album of covers with the cult-loved distressing Pinkerton?

-Classic Tracks – “Can’t Knock the Hustle,” “Byzantine” and “The Prince Who Wanted Everything” and “High As A Kite”
+Classic Tracks – “Can’t Knock the Hustle,” “Byzantine,” “The Prince Who Wanted Everything” and “High As A Kite”

 Ehh – “Piece Of Cake,” “California Snow,” “Zombie Bastards” and “Living in L.A.”